davidhyongae2/amazon_product_review/ReadME.md

 ## Summary
 1. Bias was found with the non-vine group.
-There is positively a bias towards indviduals without the vine program suggesting that most individual(s) do not own it.
+There is a positive bias towards indviduals without the vine program suggesting that most individual(s) do not own it.
 2. Possible a pie chart or a bar graph may help with the visualization.